 - Your Related RSS Plugin is now installed.

 Once the plugin is installed, follow these Setup instructions.
 First, we’re going to make the Plugin settings.
 Later, we’ll make the Widget’s settings.

 Scroll down to the bottom of the page and find the Related RSS menu.
 Click it, then click Settings.

 - FEED: Choose the feed you’d like to use on your site.
-You can choose between Google News, Yahoo News, Bing news and Topix.
+You can choose between Google News and Bnig News.
 You can also choose “Custom” for the Feed URL and type in any valid RSS feed you want in the next field.

 - FEED URL: Once you click the feed, the proper syntax for that feed will appear in the Feed URL field.
 You can customize the feed’s URL if you want to add or change parameters.

 - DEFAULT TAGS: Most pages will have their own tags or custom fields that will be used for that page’s feed.
 But for pages without tags or custom fields to determine the keywords for the feed, the Related RSS Plugin will use the default tags as the keywords for the feed.
 Enter your default tag in the Default Tag field.

 - POST FIRST TAG: By default Related RSS uses the first tag of each post to generate a unique feed on your post pages.
 Not all tags will generate a feed, so if you wish to disable this function until you can check your tags, disable “Post First Tag”

 - SPREAD THE WORD: Help us spread the word about the Related RSS Plugin.
 Clicking this checkbox will put a link at the bottom of your feed to the Related RSS Plugin website.
 THANK YOU!